 Horopito is a native pepper.
 It can be taken as a delicious tea, used in sauces or as a dressing.
 Horopito is one of the most widely used herbs in Maori food.
 Horopito also has anti-fungal properties which saw it used medicinally.

 Pikopiko is an edible fern frond, also known as bush asparagus.
-It is a fern shoot found growing in damp shady areas of the New Zealand bush.
+It is a native fern shoot found growing in damp shady areas of the New Zealand bush.
 Once harvested, it can be peeled and washed to remove the bitterness, then steamed, boiled, stir-fried, chopped and added to bread dough, blended with foodies extra virgin olive oil and nuts to make a spread or simply used as an attractive and delicious signature garnish or vegetable.

 Kawakawa is referred to as a bush basil.
 It is used traditionally in tea.
-It is a versitile herb that adds delicious flavour to sweet and savoury dishes including soups and New Zealand inspired dishes.
+It is a versatile herb that adds delicious flavour to sweet and savoury dishes including soups and New Zealand inspired dishes.
 Kawakawa is a great base for canapes.